ppy/osu-wiki/wiki/Tournaments/MWC/2024_4K/en.md

 The complete sign-up list can be found [here](https://gist.github.com/LeoFLT/f3ec88dc91bdbf85429fdeff10ba211f).

-## Match Schedule: Round of 32
+## Match schedule: Round of 32

-*Notice: the following schedule is subject to change.*
+*Notice: The following schedule is subject to change.*

 ### Saturday, 24 August 2024